 "I create masks of etched copper foil, acrylic on canvas and aluminum screen mesh, life casts, and carvings that are combined in installations with silkscreen on fabric that are also used in performances.
 Any material, media, color combinations, and sites offer limitless possibilities.
-Two favorites are mobiles of etched copper foil faces that give an iridescent intrigue, and fabrics that have been silkscreened, then twisted and hung, creating surprising designs and costumes.
+Two favorites are mobiles of etched copper foil faces that give an iridescent intrigue, and fabrics that have been silkscreened, then twisted and hung, creating surprising designs and costumes."

-Musical instruments made of these mobile masks (called "Music Masks") are hung from ceilings along with the printed fabrics respond to wind currents, causing attached bells to ring.
-Color, sound, texture and movement are woven into my installations.
+“Musical instruments made of these mobile masks ("Music Masks" and hand-held “Music Fans”) are hung from ceilings along with the printed fabrics respond to wind currents, causing attached bells to ring.
+Color, sound, texture, and movement are woven into my installations.
 Much of this concept comes to life in my collaborations with performers.”

-The Astrologo combines many aspects of the Earth/Sky relationship: The circle in the center is the Sun and the Earth; there are two crescents on each side of the Sun/Earth, representing the phases of the Moon: the waxing Moon is the crescent on the righthe waning Moon is the crescent on the left.
+The Astrologo combines many aspects of the Earth/Sky relationship: The circle in the center is the Sun and the Earth; there are two crescents on each side of the Sun/Earth, representing the phases of the Moon: the waxing Moon is the crescent on the right, the waning Moon is the crescent on the left.
 There are other representations that show the Equator, the 23 degree axial tilt of the Earth, the twelve signs, the North and South Poles, the 24 hours of the day, and the Solstices.